What Is a Co-Application for a Loan – Who is a Co-Applicant?

 • Access to a higher loan amount at an affordable cost

-• Reduced repayment burden since all applicants shoulder responsibility
+• Reduced repayment burden as all applicants shoulder responsibility

 • Tax benefits for all applicants, depending on the type of loan